Understanding the UK Hostile Environment Policy and its impact on immigrants

 Understanding the Hostile Environment

-First introduced by the Home Secretary Theresa May in 2012, the “hostile environment” includes policies that were made to deter irregular migration in the UK.
-Despite being re-branded as the “compliant environment” in 2017, the core policies remain unchanged.
-These policies create a complex network of regulations that restrict access to essential services like employment, housing, and healthcare.
-Notably, they also require citizens to conduct immigration checks in their daily interactions.
+Introduced by Home Secretary Theresa May in 2012, the “hostile environment” aimed to deter irregular migration.
+Despite rebranding as the “compliant environment” in 2017, the core policies have remained unchanged.
+These policies create a complex system that limits access to essential services like employment, housing, and healthcare, and require citizens to conduct immigration checks in everyday interactions.

-Historically, immigration control in the UK was managed at the borders by trained officials.
-However, this has shifted dramatically, placing the responsibility on private citizens and public servants to verify immigration status in various aspects of life, such as job applications, rental agreements, and access to healthcare.
-This pervasive system has turned every citizen into either a verifier or a subject of verification, often leading to increased scrutiny based on age, ethnicity, or economic status.
+Previously, immigration control was managed at UK borders by trained officials.
+Now, the responsibility has shifted to private citizens and public servants, who must verify immigration status in areas like job applications, rental agreements, and healthcare access.
+This system has turned every citizen into either a verifier or someone subject to verification, often leading to increased scrutiny based on age, ethnicity, or economic status.

 Goals of the Hostile Environment